 Vilas County boasts breathtaking natural scenery all year long, but summer might just be the best time to visit.
 The weather is warm, the forests are thrumming with life and long days filled with sunlight make it the perfect time for outdoor adventures.
-Here are a few scenic spots you shouldn’t miss.
+Here are a few scenic spots you shouldn’t miss in the Northwoods of Wisconsin.

 North Lakeland Discovery Center